Technology in Nursing: The Evolution of Patient Care

 Prepare for a High-Tech Nursing Career at Felician

-At Felician University, our accelerated nursing degree programs are designed to thoroughly prepare our students for a high-tech career in nursing.
-Along with virtual reality technology, our nursing students train on high-tech medical manikins and our Hybrid ABSN students can access coursework on our e-learning platform.
-Plus, we’ve partnered with Atlantic Health System and other leading healthcare providers to give our students comprehensive clinical rotations.
+At Felician University, our accelerated nursing degree programs are designed to thoroughly prepare our students to be skilled in healthcare technology and nursing practice.
+Along with virtual reality technology, our nursing students train on high-tech medical manikins, and our Hybrid ABSN students access coursework on our e-learning platform.

-At Felician, you can choose from two programs: our Hybrid ABSN program in Parsippany, which combines online coursework with in-person labs and clinicals, or our On-Ground ABSN program in Rutherford, New Jersey, which is entirely in-person.
+At Felician, you can choose from two programs: our Hybrid ABSN program in Parsippany, New Jersey, which combines online coursework with in-person labs and clinicals, or our On-Ground ABSN program in Rutherford, New Jersey, which is entirely in-person.
 Regardless of their chosen modality, our ABSN students can graduate in as few as 16 months, ready to take the NCLEX-RN.

 Ready to get started?
 Contact us today to speak with your dedicated admissions counselor.